GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

   guava 20.0
 ```

-Next, guava releases a later version (26.0) which has a breaking change (a
-method is deleted).
-If gax-java 1.29.0 and grpc-java 1.13.1 depend on the
+Suppose Guava version 26.0 which deletes a public method.
+If gax-java 1.29.0
-feature that is deleted, then it would be impossible for a user to depend on the
+and grpc-java 1.13.1 invoke that method, it is impossible for a user to depend
-latest version of all of these artifacts.
-The following dependency chain will
+on the latest version of all three artifacts.
+The following dependency chain has
-have static linkage conflicts (this assumes that the end user overrides
+static linkage conflicts.
+This assumes that the end user overrides grpc-java's
-grpc-java's dependency on guava to the latest at that point in time, 26.0):
+dependency on guava to the latest at that point in time, 26.0:

 ```
 gax-java 1.29.0 ->